world-federation-of-advertisers/cross-media-measurement/docs/gke/correctness-test.md

       --define=bigquery_table=labelled_events
     ```

-The test generally takes around 6 minutes to complete, since that is how long
+The time the test takes depends on the size of the data set.
+With the default
+synthetic generator configuration, this is about an hour.
+Eventually, you should
-the MPC protocol takes to finish.
-Eventually, you should see logs like this
+see logs like this:

 ```
 Jan 27, 2022 12:47:01 AM org.wfanet.measurement.loadtest.frontend.FrontendSimulator process